ros-industrial/industrial_reconstruction/README.md

-# industrial Reconstruction
+# Industrial Reconstruction

 A utility to create meshes using an RGB-D camera feed given known positions and parameters of the camera.
+This package makes heavy use of the python library [Open3D](https://github.com/isl-org/Open3D).

 ## Setup